arungudelli/angularjswiki/content/angular/how-to-capitalize-first-letter-of-each-word-in-angular/index.md

 +++

-To capitalize first letter of each word in Angular use Angular&#8217;s TitleCasePipe.We have to pass input to the titlecase pipe as shown below
+To capitalize first letter of each word in Angular use Angular's TitleCasePipe.We have to pass input to the titlecase pipe as shown below

 ```
 <p>{{'titleCasePipe capitalizes first letter of each word in angular'